The average cart abandonment rate across all industries is around 69.57%.Â

 Not seeing the preferred choice of payment on the checkout is the biggest upset for customers.Â

-A connected problem is not have a faster checkout through a popular payment method.Â
+A connected problem is not having a faster checkout through a popular payment method.Â

 How to solve: